-3 Angus LDP Policy Approach
+3. Angus LDP Policy Approach

-The Angus LDP approach to housing development in countryside location is set out in Policy TC2 Residential Development (See Appendix 1).
-While the conversion and renovation of existing buildings in the countryside is encouraged, Policy TC2 also allows for new housing on sites related to existing housing, building groups and on appropriate brownfield sites.
-Angus Council will support proposals for new housing from:
+The Angus LDP approach to housing development in countryside locations is set out in Policy TC2 Residential Development (See Appendix 1) and allows for new housing from:

-retention, renovation or acceptable replacement of existing houses;

-- conversion of non-residential buildings; - regeneration or redevelopment of appropriate brownfield sites; - single new houses on sites where development would: - round off an established building group of 3 or more existing dwellings; or - meet an essential worker requirement; or - fill a gap between the curtilages of two houses or the curtilage of one house and a metalled road, or between the curtilage of one house and an existing substantial building such as a church, a shop or a community facility.
+- retention, renovation or acceptable replacement of existing houses; - conversion of non-residential buildings; - regeneration or redevelopment of appropriate brownfield sites; - single new houses on sites where development would: - ♦ round off an established building group of 3 or more existing dwellings; or - ♦ meet an essential worker requirement; or - fill a gap between the curtilages of two existing residential properties or the curtilage of one dwelling and a metalled road.